Datasets

 There are two ways to query your data: using the file path or using tags.
 Complete the following steps:

-1. Navigate to the relevant dataset page.
+1. Navigate to the relevant Dataset page.

 2. At the top, enter your query and click Search.